Stockholm university

 Mandatory attendance.

-Written assignments, including a final assignment.
+Written assignments throughout the course, including a final assignment.

 • Schedule